xmera-circle/redmine_legal_notes/README.md

 You should now be able to see the plugin list in Administration -> Plugins and configure the newly installed plugin.

-For doing so, click on configure right beside the plugin version number.
+For doing so, click on _configure_ right beside the plugin version number.

+Choose by clicking on the respective tab what you like to edit.
+Then, write your legal notes in the systems markup language and save them.